LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The *MRPcli measure ruxn* command is then called up for each individual magnet to execute a measurement.
 After each run, the *READING-NAME* parameter is filled with the id of the next magnet so that all measurements could be assigned to the physical magnets.

 ## Custom Algorithm Implementation

 The next step for the user is the implementation of the filter algorithm in listing \ref{lst:custom_find_similar_values_algorithm}.
 This can have any function signature and is implemented in the file *UDPPFunctionCollection.py*.
-This Python file is loaded when the pipeline is started and all functions that are imported here as a module or implemented directly can be called via the pipeline.
+This Python file is loaded when the pipeline is started and all functions that are imported as a module or implemented directly can be called via the pipeline.
 As this is a short algorithm, it is inserted directly into the file.

 The parameter _readings should later receive the imported measurements from the *stage rawimport* in listing \ref{lst:pipeline_mrp_evaluation_yaml} and the optional *IP_return_count* parameter specifies the number of best measurements that are returned.
 The return parameter is a list of measurements containing the most similar measurements, measured by the smallest distance between all measurements.
 The distance for each measurement is determined using the centre of gravity function *CoG*, the length is then calculated from the result vector.
 This value can then be used for sorting.

 ```python {#lst:custom_find_similar_values_algorithm caption="User implemented custom find most similar readings algorithm"}
 @staticmethod